 Testone has acted as a spokesperson for GLAAD and for the LGBT movement, appearing on CNN, FOX News, and MSNBC, and in outlets such as The Boston Globe, The New York Times, The Chicago Tribune, Time Out and W magazine.
 In 2001, Testone was a member of GLAAD's program team acknowledged by PR Week with its PR Week Award for Non-Profit Team of the Year for its work in heightening awareness of homophobia through its Laura Schlessinger campaign.
 In 2005, Testone won Syracuse University’s LGBT Foundation Award for Outstanding Alumni and in 2006 she served as an Associate Producer on the Logo & VH1-televised GLAAD Media Awards.
 Testone was also recently named to the NYC Commission on LGBTQ Runaway and Homeless Youth and as a Tenenbaum Leadership Institute Fellow at Milano, the New School for Management & Urban Policy.

 Originally from Syracuse, New York, Testone has a Bachelor's degree in Broadcast Journalism and Philosophy from Syracuse University and a Master's degree in Women's Studies from The Ohio State University.
-She lives in Brooklyn, New York.
+She lives in Brooklyn, New York with her partner.

 208 West 13th Street